torfsen/coba/README.md

 License
 -------
-Coba is distributed under the MIT license.
+Coba itself is distributed under the MIT license.
+Coba also contains code distributed under the PSF license.
 See the file `LICENSE` for details.